jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-07-16.md

   management, learning management and training, etc
 * Also requested in Cape Town

+Tasks:

+* Greg will do a quick talk on "How to cost projects"

 Notes:

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 DrupalCamp 2015